 ASSESSING STUDENT LEARNING

-Evaluating learning based on how students perform on exams, tests, quizzes, and assignments doesn’t always allow for a line of communication to open up between instructors and students.
-At CTE, we encourage you to consider alternative modes of assessing student learning.
-Receiving feedback from students throughout the semester, particularly at the conclusion of important units, is one helpful strategy.
+Evaluating learning based soley on how students perform on exams, tests, quizzes, and assignments doesn’t always allow for a line of communication to open up between instructors and students.
+At CTE, we encourage you to consider alternative modes of assessment that provide more continuous and meaningful indicators of how students are learning.
+Receiving feedback from students throughout the semester, particularly at the conclusion of important units, is another helpful strategy.
 Let your students talk to you about how and what they’re learning.
 Relying on grades alone doesn’t provide a comprehensive sense of how students are learning the course material.
 Without student feedback, it’s difficult to fully assess their learning process.
+Finally, consider using assignments, projects or papers to assess student achievement of course learning outcomes; well-designed assignments can produce more robust learning than timed exams.
+See this page for more information about designing effective tests and exams.

 Throughout the Semester